How to Get Global Trending Tweets from X

 count | No | Maximum number of tweets to return, from 1 to 100; default is 20 |

 Cache countries and topics first, for example once per hour.
-Because contents depends on the selected country + topic pair, fetch it when the user changes filters or when a scheduled job expands a new segment.
+Because contents depends on the selected country + topic pair, fetch it when a user changes filters or when a scheduled job adds a new segment.

 JavaScript and Python Examples